Cory Bernardi: Career

-Bernardi and his Irish-born wife Sinéad, an economics graduate, have two sons.
+After leaving the Senate, Bernardi became a commentator and podcaster with Sky News Australia.

 Rowing career

 Bernardi made state representative appearances for South Australia in the State Youth VIII at the Australian Rowing Championships in 1987 and 1988.
 In 1988, as part of a Mercantile Rowing Club eight, he won the Ladies' Challenge Plate—open to 2nd grade/varsity/college crews below the heavyweight international standard—at the Henley Royal Regatta in England.